ThibaultDaraignes/blank-app/README.md

    $ streamlit run MusiScaleApp.py
    ```

-3. In the pages folder, you'll find 3 python files.
+Note that in the pages folder, you'll find 3 python files.
 You have to keep them in this folder.

-4. You'll also find a file called config.toml : this a configuration file for the theme of the streamlit application.
-This file has to be in the present folder.
+You'll also find a file called config.toml : this a configuration file for the theme of the streamlit application.
+This file has to remain in the present folder.